|

 And

-in response, the hair upon your legs
+in response, the hair upon your legsstands up like cotton.

 You've even wiped inside your ears,